Lisa Pelikan

-Lisa Pelikan is an American stage, film, and television actress.
+Lisa Pelikan (born July 12, 1954) is an American stage, film, and television actress.
 Born in Berkeley, California, Pelikan studied drama at the Juilliard School on a full scholarship.
 She subsequently made her Broadway debut in a 1977 production of Romeo and Juliet.
 The same year, she appeared as the younger version of Vanessa Redgrave's title character in the film Julia.
 She subsequently starred in the horror film Jennifer (1978).
 Her other film credits include Ghoulies (1985) and Return to the Blue Lagoon (1991).

 Life and career

 Early life

-Pelikan was born in Berkeley, California, the daughter of Helen L., a psychologist, and Robert G. Pelikan, an international economist who served as the minister-counselor from the United States at the Organisation for Economic Co-operation and Development in Paris.
+Pelikan was born July 12, 1954 in Berkeley, California, the daughter of Helen L., a psychologist, and Robert G. Pelikan, an international economist who served as the minister-counselor from the United States at the Organisation for Economic Co-operation and Development in Paris.
 She is of Czech descent.
 At age six, Pelikan was diagnosed with a bone tumor in her leg, which was treated with surgery.

 Due to her father's work, Pelikan spent her childhood in several different countries, including France, Japan, and Italy, before returning to the United States when she was a teenager, settling in Bethesda, Maryland.
 While attending high school in Maryland, Pelikan took an interest in ballet, but was unable to pursue it after the tumor in her leg recurred, requiring a second surgery that left her unable to walk for the entirety of her senior year of high school.